anittajithay-gif/Tomato-Leaf-Disease-Detection/README.md

 **Anitt Ajitha Y**

-🎓 B.E.
+ B.E.
 Artificial Intelligence and Machine Learning

-💡 Passionate about Artificial Intelligence, Deep Learning, and Computer Vision.
+ Passionate about Artificial Intelligence, Deep Learning, and Computer Vision.

 ---

-## 🏁 Project Status
+##  Project Status

 * ✅ Project Completed
 * ✅ Model Trained
 * ✅ GitHub Repository Created

  ---
-Acknowledgement
+##Acknowledgement

 Thank you for exploring this Tomato Leaf Disease Detection project.
 Your valuable feedback and suggestions are greatly appreciated and will help improve future versions of this application.